-A moveable ladder that is longer than 2 m and which is handled within 4 m of a high-voltage facility shall be made of non-conductive material and be provided with a warning sign for electrical danger.
+A moveable ladder that is longer than 2 metres and which is handled within 4 metres of a high-voltage facility shall be made of non-conductive material and be provided with a warning sign for electrical danger.

-The warning sign shall be designed in accordance with the requirements of ELSÄK-FS 2008:2, General warning for electrical danger and be placed approximately 2 m from the base of the ladder.
+The warning sign shall be designed in accordance with the requirements of ELSÄK-FS 2022:2, Figure 3 electrical danger, and be placed approximately 2 metres from the base of the ladder.